Sleeping with Sirens: With Ears to See and Eyes to Hear (2009–2010)

 The band's first album, With Ears to See and Eyes to Hear, was released on March 23, 2010.
-It debuted at number 7 on Billboards Top Heatseekers chart and at number 36 on Top Independent Albums.
+It debuted at number 7 on the Billboard's Top Heatseekers chart and at number 36 on Top Independent Albums.
 The album spawned three singles.
-One of those singles, "If I'm James Dean, You're Audrey Hepburn" earned the band much recognition, and on July 18, 2018, the single was certified gold by the RIAA after 500,000 copies were sold in the US.
+One of those singles, "If I'm James Dean, You're Audrey Hepburn" earned the band much recognition, and on April 2, 2026, the single was certified platinum by the RIAA after 1,000,000 copies were sold in the US.

 Let's Cheers to This (2011–2012)

 On April 7, 2011, the band released "Do It Now Remember It Later", the first single off of the band's new album.
 Later in the month on April 28, the next single "Fire" was released.
 The band's second album Let's Cheers to This was released on May 10, 2011.

 On June 26, 2012, the band released its first acoustic EP, If You Were a Movie, This Would Be Your Soundtrack.

 On October 21, 2012, Sleeping with Sirens released a new single called "Dead Walker Texas Ranger" as a Halloween special.